garethmarkel/ukb-administration/docs/pheno/understand_sql.md

 <br>

 ## Using the SQL database
 Basic understand of the SQL language is required to efficiently use our SQL database.
-Click [here](https://www.sqlitetutorial.net/) for a tutorial on SQLite
+Click [here](https://www.sqlitetutorial.net/) for a tutorial on SQLite.

 We recommend one to write down the SQL commands in a `.sql` file and use the SQL database as follows:

 ```bash
 sqlite3 ukb<ID>.db < command.sql
 ```

-where `command.sql` is the sql command file containing the following header
+where `command.sql` is the sql command file containing the following header:

 ``` sql
 .header on
 .mode csv
 .output <name>.csv
 ```

-Below we provide users with three examples of how to use the SQL database:
+Below we provide users with the same tree examples that we used in the [Phenotype extraction - Plain text](./tradition.md) section, but here we extract the phenotypes using the SQL database:

 1. **Basic Usage:** Example script to extract phenotype height, together with covariates Age, Sex, BMI and Centre.
 2. **Use data-coding:** Example script to extract phenotypes from categorical data-fields that contain data-coding information.
 3. **ICD10 example:** Example script to extract phenotypes from ICD-10 codes.

+!!!
+Note
     Useful basic SQL commands used in the following scripts:

     - Command FROM and JOIN --> indicate the tables that we are going to use

     - Command SELECT --> indicates the columns that we select

     - Command WHERE --> indicates the rows that we select

 ## Example 1: Basic usage